DennysGEsteves/supercovers/README.md

-# Project Name
+# Supercovers

-Welcome to **Project Name**!
+Welcome to **Supercovers**!
 This project is configured to run with Node.js 18 and Docker.
 Follow the instructions below to get started.

 Make sure you have the following requirements installed: